Mayo Clinic Health System

 Speaking of Health

-Hepatitis C: Testing could save your life
+Testing for hepatitis C could save your life

-If a simple blood test could improve your long-term health or possibly save your life, would you have it done?
-The answer for most people is a resounding “Yes.”
-Testing for hepatitis C, which entails a basic blood draw and analysis, can be the difference between serious health complications later in life or a manageable — curable in most cases when treated — condition.
+Testing for hepatitis C, which involves a basic blood draw and analysis, can be the difference between serious health complications later in life or a manageable condition that is curable in most cases when it's treated.

 What is hepatitis C?